a1k0n/tt08-nyan/docs/info.md

 Outputs nyancat on VGA with music!

+Colors and animation are all from the original nyan.cat site, using a 2x2 Bayer dithering matrix which inverts on alternate frames for better color rendition on the Tiny VGA Pmod.

+Sound is generated from a MIDI file, split into melody and bass parts.
+Melody and bass are each square waves mixed with a simple exponential decay envelope, which is then fed to a 7-bit sigma-delta stage.

+Unfortunately I had to prune the backround starfield to fit within 1 tile.

 ## How to test

 Set clock to 25.175MHz or thereabouts, give reset pulse, and enjoy